August 27, 2019

 What is the difference between Mutex and Semaphore?

 Mutex: There is one toilet, to use the toilet you need a key.
-Three person are waiting to use the toilet.
-At a time only one person can occupy the toilet, once he is done, he will give the key to next person.
+Three people are waiting to use the toilet.
+At a time only one person can occupy the toilet, once he is done, he will give the key to the next person.

 Semaphore: Let's say we have 4 toilets and each toilet has 4 identical keys.
-Let's assume 5 people wants to use the toilet, 1st person will come and take the key, then 2nd, 3rd and 4th one.
+Let's assume 5 people want to use the toilet, 1st person will come and take the key, then 2nd, the 3rd and 4th one.
 When 5th person comes, he won't get the key.
-In this case he/she need to wait until toilet is free.
+In this case, he/she needs to wait until the toilet is free.

-• Semaphore is a type of signaling mechanism.
+• Semaphore is a type of signalling mechanism.
 Mutex is a locking mechanism.

-• Semaphore is an integer variable, Mutex is just an object.
+• Semaphore is an integer variable, and Mutex is just an object.

 • The wait and signal operations can modify a semaphore.
 Mutex is modified only by the process that may request or release a resource.